 Since our incorporation, we have been taxed as a corporation under Subchapter C of the Code.
 On or prior to January 1, 2006, we intend to elect to be treated as a Registered Investment Company ("RIC") under Subchapter M of the Code.
+This election will apply to tax years beginning in 2006.
 To qualify as a RIC, we must, among other things, meet certain source-of-income and asset diversification requirements.
 Pursuant to these elections, we generally will not have to pay corporate-level taxes on any income that we distribute to our stockholders.